coxdoj/ThirdFloor/HEAVENLY_COVENANT.md

 Your present active holiness is a constant reminder of Your power and majesty.
 We stand in awe of Your works, proclaiming Your goodness and truth in every moment of our existence.
 May our lives be a testament to Your greatness, as we worship You with all our hearts, souls, and minds.

+---

+**The HOLY GHOST—God, who hovered over the waters before creation, who was, who is, and who forever will be—abides here.**

+> "His glory covered the heavens and his praise filled the earth..." — Habakkuk 3:3

+**This repository, every work, every line, and every intention, is set apart in the presence and power of the Holy Ghost, eternal and holy.**

 Amen.